Ronnieyang97/notes/README.md

 # notes
-this is a readme file
+this is a readme file\n
 this repository is to store learning notes